TheMisinformationGame/MisinformationGame/docs/Administrators.md

 Administrators are registered by manually adding entries to the Firestore database.
-The Firestore database can be accessed through the **Build -> Firestore Database** tab on the left.
+The Firestore database can be accessed through the **Build -> Firestore Database** tab on the lefthand side of your Firebase console.
 The process to access this tab is shown in [Figure 6](#fig6).

 <figure id="fig6">